Learn / Blog / Article

 2. Use cross-tabulation charts and graphs to compare results from different audience segments

-If you included survey questions that let you categorize respondents, you can see how different audience segments answer the same question—for example, how answers vary by age group or industry.
+If you include survey questions that let you categorize respondents by demographic, you can see how different audience segments answer the same question—for example, how answers vary by age group or industry.

 To analyze these responses, use a cross-tabulation chart to compare answers from each segment: